Synnovis cyber incident

 As more detail becomes available through Synnovis’ full investigation, the NHS will continue to provide updates here and a helpline has been set up to support people impacted.

-As more information becomes available through Synnovis’ full investigation, the NHS will continue to update patients and the public.
+As more detail becomes available through Synnovis’ full investigation, the NHS will continue to provide updates.

 Questions and answers